ajscholl/mqs/Readme.md

 ## Operations on queues

-mqs exposes an hTTP interface as its API.
+mqs exposes an HTTP interface as its API.
 Each operation is given with a rough specification of the request format, its function in pseudo-code, and a list of possible response codes and their meaning.

 ### Create a new queue